mboor/DraftableApi/README.md

 # DraftableApi

 Node.js REST API using Express & CouchDB.
-This api is intended to be used as an information hub for nfl draft prospects.
+This api is intended to be used as an information hub for info on nfl draft prospects.

 *Note this api was created in my free time for fun to increase my working knowledge of rest api's, and Node.js technologies.
 Api uses json formatting.*